 started, as it may result in extremely large graphs.
 The time

 elapsed since boot might also include any time that the system

 These options can also be set in the

-Most systems can cope with values up to 25-50 without
+cope with values up to 25–50 without creating too much